heeyapro/ThreatCraft/README.md

 <img src="asset/20260502_181157.png" alt="config" width="100%">

+---

 ### **3. Check the Analysis Result

 There are 3 tabs on the result window. which is:
-- Asset Mapping : Each CWE threat mapped to each asset.
-You nned to remember that CWE for each asset is unprovided unless you provide the asset implementation detail described in subsection 2(Configure Implementation Detail of Assets)
+- Asset Mapping : Each CWE threat is mapped to a specific asset.
+Note that CWE entries for an asset are not provided by default; they are only available once you define the asset’s implementation details, as described in Subsection 2 (“Configure Implementation Details of Assets”).
 <img src="asset/20260502_183945.png" alt="analysis_result1" width="100%">
-- Attack Paths : Summarization of eahc of identified attack paths
+- Attack Paths : Summarise each identified attack path.
+Each path represents a unique combination of assets and threats.
 <img src="asset/20260502_181549.png" alt="analysis_result2" width="100%">
 - AI Analysis :dfgfgdfg
+  + sdf

 > 📌 Note: You could save its results into JSON, CSV respectively